aws-asean-builders/aws-summit2019-techfest/module-1/README.md

 #### Publish the Website Content to S3

-Now that our S3 bucket is created, let's add the first iteration of the Mythical Mysfits homepage to the bucket.
+Now that our S3 bucket is configured, let's add the first iteration of the Mythical Mysfits homepage to the bucket.
 Use the following S3 CLI command that mimics the linux command for copying files (**cp**) to copy the provided index.html page locally from your IDE up to the new S3 bucket (replacing the bucket name appropriately).

 ```
 aws s3 cp ~/environment/aws-modern-application-workshop/module-1/web/index.html s3://REPLACE_ME_BUCKET_NAME/index.html